-Trillium Health Resources continues to monitor the spread of the new Coronavirus Disease (COVID-19) with guidance provided by the Center for Disease Control and Prevention (CDC) and North Carolina Department of Health and Human Service (DHHS) (Coronavirus Disease 2019 (COVID-19) Response in North Carolina).
-We are committed to providing education to our members and network providers, as well as the general public.
-Based on CDC and NC DHHS recommendations, our goal is to provide education on preventive steps to help maintain the safety and well-being our communities.
-We strongly encourage our members and providers to continue to review the links for accurate and up-to date- information on the COVID-19.
+Trillium Health Resources continues to monitor the spread of the new Coronavirus Disease (COVID-19) with guidance provided by the Center for Disease Control and Prevention (CDC) and North Carolina Department of Health and Human Services (DHHS).
+Over the past years, we have provided information to our members and network providers, as well as the general public.
+We strongly encourage our members and providers to continue to review the links for accurate and up-to-date information on COVID-19.

 What is the Coronavirus?

 According to the World Health Organization (WHO) (Coronavirus Disease (COVID-19) Outbreak), coronaviruses are a large family of viruses that range from the common cold to much more serious diseases.
 These diseases can infect both humans and animals.
 The current disease, COVID-19, is related to two other coronaviruses that have caused major outbreaks in recent years: Middle East respiratory syndrome, also known as MERS, and severe acute respiratory syndrome, or SARS.